redis/redis-om-node/README.md

 albums = await albumRepository.search().where('year').lt(1984).return.all()
 albums = await albumRepository.search().where('year').lte(1984).return.all()

-// find all albums where year is between 1980 and 1989 inclusive albums = await albumRepository.search().where('year').between(1980, 1989).return.all()
+// find all albums where the year is between 1980 and 1989 inclusive albums = await albumRepository.search().where('year').between(1980, 1989).return.all()

 // find all albums where the year is *not* ===, >, >=, <, and <= 1984